AY2122S1-CS2103T-W15-3/tp/docs/UserGuide.md

 #### Unmarking a contact: `cunmark`

-You can use `cunmark` to unmark marked contacts, such as Professors and TAs after you have completed the semester.
+You can use `cunmark` to unmark marked contacts, such as Professors and tutors after you have completed the semester.

 **Format:** `cunmark INDEX [INDEX]...`

 * Unmarks the contact at the specified `INDEX`.
-* `INDEX`  refers to the index number shown in the displayed [contact list](#overview-of-soconnect).
+* `INDEX`  refers to the index number shown in the displayed contact list.
 * You may unmark **more than one contact at a time** by specifying multiple indexes, e.g. `cunmark 1 2`
-* If multiple `INDEX` are specified, the contacts will appear in the **same order** as the specified (for an illustration see example 2).
+* If more than one `INDEX` is specified, the contacts will appear in the **same order** as the specified (for an illustration see example 2).

 <div markdown="block" class="alert alert-primary">:bulb: **Tip:**